twfarland/Son/README.md

 Converts JSON to CSS.
 Inspired by [Sass](http://sass-lang.com),
-but intended as a more javascript-native solution for manageable css The original lib was written with the nice [RightJS](http://rightjs.org) library but I ported those funcs to reduce dependencies (include, startsWith, and isHash functions.)
+but intended as a more javascript-native solution for manageable css The original lib was written with utility functions from the nice [RightJS](http://rightjs.org) library but I ported those funcs to reduce dependencies (include, startsWith, and isHash functions.)

 Released under the MIT license
 Creator: [Tim Farland](http://timfarland.com)